pmorch/keepassxc-wiki/Building-KeePassXC.md

 ./src/keepassxc
 ```

-## On OS X
+## OS X
-Download and unpack the source code as described in the section [On Linux](#on-linux), change into the source code directory and run:
+Download and unpack the source code as described in the [Linux](#linux) section, change into the source code directory and run:
 ```
 mkdir build
 cd build